minhuanli/note_temp/posts/am207/ELBO.md

 ---
 layout: post
-title: "ELBO, from EM algorithm"
+title: "ELBO and EM algorithm"
 date: 2021-01-21
-progress: 80%
+progress: 100%
 permalink: /stat/elbo/
 ---

 ELBO, which stands for Evidence Lower Bound Objective, is an everyday terminology in statistical learning field.
 This is a note based on Harvard AM207 course{% sidenote '1' '20 Fall, taught by Weiwei Pan' %} about what it is and how to understand.
-Expectation-Maximization (EM) algorithm will also be covered as an example to make the logic more fluent.
+Expectation-Maximization (EM) algorithm will also be covered as an example to make the logic more fluent.<!--more-->

 Generally speaking, ELBO, as its name indicates, is a lower bound to a true learning obejctive in a latent model inference task.
 It is like a trade-off output of accuracy and computational feasibility, which turns out to be good in practice.
-But as it is not 100% accurate, there are still many active researches try to find better substitutes{% sidenote '2' 'see my blog about [paper tvo](https://minhuanli.github.io/2021/01/20/tvo/)' %}.
+But as it is not 100% accurate, there are still many active researches trying to find better substitutes{% sidenote '2' 'see my blog about [paper tvo](https://minhuanli.github.io/2021/01/20/tvo/)' %}.

 * listnotshown
 {: toc}